 Addressing Market Challenges with Enhanced Protective Measures

 In today's real estate landscape, certain markets present unique challenges that require tailored strategies.
-At Arrived, we continually monitor our rental markets, and if a market shows a higher rate of evictions or unlawful occupancy, we implement additional tenant screening criteria to protect our investments and ensure stable rental income.
+At Arrived, we continually monitor our rental markets.
+If we identify a market with elevated eviction or unlawful occupancy rates, we apply stricter resident screening criteria to help safeguard investor capital and promote consistent rental income.

-• Higher income-to-rent ratio: We require a higher-than-industry income-to-rent ratio and monthly household income to ensure that residents can comfortably afford their rent.
+- Higher income-to-rent ratio: We may require a higher-than-industry income-to-rent ratio, along with a monthly household income, to ensure that residents can comfortably afford their rent.

-• Stricter credit score standards: We enforce a higher-than-industry standard credit score to select financially responsible residents.
+- Stricter credit score standards: We may require a credit score that exceeds industry standards to select financially responsible residents.

 Final Thoughts